Sparkenstein/resume/starter.typ

   details: [
     - Worked on 3 different Ed-Tech related projects
     - Including on-boarding portal, the dashboard, the learning management
-    - Worked as a curriculum designer for students, mentoring and tutoring ]
+    - Worked as a curriculum designer for students
+    - Mentored and tutored more than 5 thousand students ]
 )